Mission, Goals, and Outcomes for the RDN track career specialty

 - 80% or more of internship directors’ surveys will rate graduates with a minimum of 3 on a 5 point scale for knowledge and skills that meet the expectations of the internship directors.

-Program Goal 2: Prepare culturally competent qualified undergraduate dietetic students for employment in dietetics or related fields and/or graduate school or that positively impact the culturally diverse communities within the San Joaquin Central Valley.
+Program Goal 2: Prepare culturally competent qualified undergraduate dietetic graduates for graduate school or employment in dietetics or related fields that positively impact the culturally diverse communities within the San Joaquin Central Valley.

 - >/= 90% of qualified undergraduate students will be accepted into the Certificate of Dietetics option in year 3 of the DPD curriculum.

-- At least 60% of DPD alumni completing the exit survey will report at least satisfactory rating relating to core knowledge and cultural competency for the RD.
+- At least 60% of DPD alumni completing the exit survey will report at least satisfactory rating relating to core knowledge and cultural competency for the RDN.

 - At least 70% of alumni completing the exit survey will report at least satisfactory rating relating to their capacity to perform in a supervised practice, graduate program, pre-professional program or entry-level nutrition and dietetics position.

 Program Outcomes Data

 The outcome data demonstrates the success of meeting the 5-year pass rate criteria for the RDN examination and the 5-year acceptance criteria for DPD graduates entering a dietetic internship program.
 This data is available upon request.
 Please forward all inquiries to the Food Science and Nutrition Department, or the DPD director: Lisa Herzig, Ph.D., RDN, CDCES (email@example.com)